AnirudhVyas/AnirudhVyas/README.md

 # Anirudh Vyas

-I build web3, peer-to-peer, decentralized and offline first dApps and their underlying infrastructure in Rust, PyTorch, Candle.
+I build peer-to-peer, decentralized and offline first cloudless apps and their underlying infrastructure in Rust, PyTorch, Candle.
 In my previous life I wrote a lot of data engineering tools and microservices using Scala (Akka and Spark), Go and Python.

 ## Current Projects